-This deficit will be eliminated through future intergovernmental revenues.
+These deficits will be eliminated through future intergovernmental revenues, bond proceeds, and transfers from other funds.

 3. Cash and Short-Term Investments

 Custodial Credit Risk - Deposits.
 Custodial credit risk is the risk that in the event of a bank failure, the Town's deposits may not be returned to it.
 Massachusetts General Law Chapter 44, section 55, limits deposits "in a bank or trust company or banking company to an amount not exceeding sixty per cent of the capital and surplus of such bank or trust company or banking company, unless satisfactory security is given to it by such bank or trust company or banking company for such excess."
 The Town manages custodial credit risk by the diversification and choice of depository.